Figure Skating: Medvedeva reigns again at worlds as Japan stumbles

 HELSINKI, April 1, Kyodo

-Russia's Evenia Medvedeva remained world champion, winning the women's gold medal on Friday at the International Skate Union's world championships, where Japan failed to earn a third women's berth for February's Pyeongchang Olympics.
+Russia's Evgenia Medvedeva remained world champion, winning the women's gold medal on Friday at the International Skate Union's world championships, where Japan failed to earn a third women's berth for February's Pyeongchang Olympics.

 After approaching her personal best in Wednesday's short program, the 17-year-old recorded a new high in the free program to finish with a career best total score of 233.41 points.
 Canada's Kaetlyn Osmond (218.13) and Gabrielle Daleman (213.52) finished second and third, respectively.